yumiaomiao-a/FDML/README.md

 We recommend using the Anaconda to manage the environment.
 - conda create -n fdml python=3.6
 - conda activate fdml
-- conda install -c pytorch pytorch=1.7.1 torchvision=0.5.0
+- conda install -c pytorch pytorch=1.7.1 torchvision=0.5.0 numpy=1.19.5 opencv-python=3.4.2.16

 ## Dataset Preparation
 You need to download the publicly available face forensics datasets.
-In this work, we conduct experiments on Celeb-DF and FaceForensics++, their official download links are as follows:
+In this work, we conduct experiments on Celeb-DF and FaceForensics++ datasets, their official download links are as follows:
 - https://github.com/yuezunli/celeb-deepfakeforensics
 - https://github.com/ondyari/FaceForensics